Home » RBI Monetary Policy Highlights

 RBI Monetary Policy 2024: Key Highlights

-The table below presents some key highlights of the monetary policy committee review meeting held on 09 October 2024.
+The table below presents some key highlights of the monetary policy committee review meeting held in December 2024.

 Key Highlights of the MPC Meeting